arnavmalhotra/Tonalysis-backend/README.md

 A unified AI-powered communication toolkit featuring:

 1. **Tonalysis** — A real-time tone & body language analysis and feedback platform for effective communication
-2. **Tonalysis Lite Chrome Extension** — A Chrome extension to use the speech analysis features during virtual meetings
+2. **Tonalysis Lite Chrome Extension** — A Chrome extension to use the speech analysis features of Tonalysis during virtual meetings

 ---
 # Tonalysis - Tone & Body Language Analysis and Feedback